Presuppositions are one of the key principles of NLP, and understanding them is essential. So what are NLP presuppositions?

 - There is no failure, only feedback

-- Behind every behaviour, there is a positive intention
+- Behind every behavior, there is a positive intention

 - Anything can be accomplished if the task is broken down into small enough steps